ufs-community/ufs-weather-model/doc/UsersGuide/source/InputsOutputs.rst

    :widths: 15, 30

    .. _suite_kingfisher:
    "kingfisher.xml", "Suite 'kingfisher' (originally named FV3_GFS_v15p2) was developed for research and prototyping of early UFS systems.
-It was meant to emulate the operational `GFS v15.2 <https://www.weather.gov/media/notification/pdf2/scn19-84gfs_15.2.pdf>`__ physics, though it had some differences from the operational implementation (which was not CCPP-based)."
+It was meant to emulate the operational `GFS v15.2 <https://www.weather.gov/media/notification/pdf2/scn19-84gfs_15.2.pdf>`__ physics, though it has some differences from the operational implementation (which was not CCPP-based)."

-Link to :ref:`Kingfisher <suite_kingfisher>`, :ref:`Albatross <suite_albatross>`, :ref:`Raven <suite_raven>`

 .. _SRWSupportedSuites: